MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/power-thermal-notifications-in-unity.md

 # Power thermal notifications in Unity

-When the device is running in warm environments or with heavy performance requirements (CPU/GPU usage, peripheral usage, etc.), the device may take actions to keep itself from overheating.
+When the HoloLens 2 is running in warm environments or with heavy performance requirements (CPU/GPU usage, peripheral usage, etc.), it may take actions to keep itself from overheating.

 These actions would include things like: